wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 - Meta capabilities vs primitive capabilities and the map_meta_cap function
 - Understanding map_meta_cap
 - Mapping the capabilities on the custom post type

 ## Introduction

 Hey there, and welcome to Learn WordPress!

 In this tutorial, you'll be learning how to restrict access to custom post types via the built-in capabilities' system.

-After a brief review to the default WordPress roles and capabilities, you will learn how to create custom capabilities for your custom post type.
-You will learn how the custom post type capabilities are mapped to the default WordPress capabilities, and how to create custom roles that can only access your custom post type.
+You will learn how the different capabilities are assigned to a custom post type and now to manage them, as well as how to add custom post type capabilities to new or existing roles.

 ## Example project